About

 2024 USET/USET SPF Impact Week Meeting

-Plan to join us at the 2024 USET/USET SPF Impact Week Meeting on March 27-29!
-More information is coming soon.
+Join us at the 2024 USET/USET SPF Impact Week Meeting on March 27-29!

 USET Tribal Infrastructure Development Program